sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Tireless Loyalty

-Nothing can convince you to turn on those youíve promised to protect or break the ideals youíve sworn to uphold.
+Nothing can convince you to turn on those you√≠ve promised to protect or break the ideals you√≠ve sworn to uphold.
 You have advantage on saving throws against being charmed.
 While you are charmed by a condition that allows a saving throw at the end of your turn, you can choose to make the save at the start of your turn instead.

 ###### Basic Training